GOL-UniFI/GOL-UniFI.github.io/pages/courses.md

 <!-- subtitle: X  -->
 ---

-The STLab provides the following courses.
+The Global Optimization Laboratory provides the following courses at the University of Florence.

 |Course | Instructor | Program |
 | --- | --- | --- |